UC Davis

 the vine, bindweed.

-spaces, without other species of native plants between the native
+Notice the wide spaces, without other species of native plants

 the native grassland?
 Mostly yellow star thistle coming in